trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

-Updating the data in the materialized view with :doc:`/sql/refresh-materialized-view` deletes the data from the storage table, and inserts new data that is the result of executing the materialized view query.
+Updating the data in the materialized view with :doc:`/sql/refresh-materialized-view` deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.

 .. warning::